But like… “Am I Enough”? – The Weight of Imposter Syndrome

 Public Health Hired Contributor: Adam is an alumnus of the Georgia State University with a background in health policy and work experience in global health.
 Throughout his career, he has collaborated with Ministries of Health, National Institutes of Health, and other public health agencies in over 20 countries across Latin America, the Caribbean, Southeast Asia, sub saharan Africa, and insular areas in the Pacific on public health program delivery and capacity building.
 He is currently working as a contract Public Health Analyst at the Centers for Disease Control and Prevention in the Division for Heart Disease and Stroke Prevention focused on policy analysis and partnerships to improve our nation's heart health and increase health equity.
 Connect with Adam on LinkedIn!

-Ready to get a job in public health?
+Ready to get a public health job?

 Stay connected with insider news and updates!